swcarpentry/shell-novice/episodes/01-intro.md

 The shell can be used for simple tasks like creating an empty folder and for launching (even complex) programs with a single command.
-In fact, some specialized tools and resources such as high-performance computing systems virtually require users to be familliar with the shell.
+In fact, some tools and resources such as cloud computing systems usually require users to be familiar with the shell.
-Shell commands can be combined together and saved into reddproducible *scripts* that handle large volumes of data automatically.
+Shell commands can be combined together and saved into reproducible *scripts* that handle large volumes of data automatically.

 Using the shell will take some effort and some time to learn.